Research

 Material Strength of Dust Aggregates Investigated by Numerical Simulations

-Planets form by the accumulation of micron-sized dust grains.
+The first step of planet formation is the accumulation of micron-sized dust grains.
 Once they become kilometer-sized, they are called planetesimals, whose formation process remains unknown.
 To unravel it, observations and explorations of comets and asteroids in our solar system, which are considered to be remnants of planetesimals, have been conducted (e.g., Rosetta and Hayabusa2).
 To unravel the formation process of planetesimals by using these exploration results, we have investigated and modeled the properties of dust aggregates using numerical simulations.

 Tensile Strength